flash-oss/mini-graphql-http-client/README.md

 MiniGraphqlHttpClient:

 - 1Kb of Gzipped JavaScript;
-- Caches every query out there without trying to parse it and cache pieces separately;
+- Caches every query out there without parsing it to cache pieces separately;
 - Newbie friendly.
 Straightforward to use.

 ## How caching works

+TL;DR: It's a dumb map.
+Key: 32bit hash of query string+variables, Value: JSON response.

+Note!
+This is a key difference to all the other GraphQL client modules.

 By default, it caches every GraphQL query (not mutation!) response to the memory forever.
 You can adjust the caching duration(s).
 Responses containing errors are not cached obv.

-On every request a 32bit hash of your query+variables is generated and used as a key in a key-value map.
+On every request a 32bit hash (up to 4,294,967,295 unique values) of your query+variables is generated and used as a key in a key-value map.
 This should be enough for a few thousand cache entries before seeing hash clashes.

 So, if the `MiniGraphqlHttpClient` sees identical GraphQL HTTP request (same query+variables) a cached value is returned, no HTTP requests performed.